 Car insurance rates also depend on the model of the vehicle, geographical location, engine capacity, usage, NCB, and additional equipment installed in the car.

-How To Check Auto Insurance Range In 2023?
+How To Check Auto Insurance Score Range In 2023?

 It is based on your payment history, the amount owing on your accounts, the length of your credit history, new credit lines, and the forms of credit you have, including, among others, credit cards, mortgages, and other loans.